splunk/observability-workshop/content/en/rum/docs/alerting.md

 Creating charts or alerts for RUM Metrics are done in the same way as we do for Infrastructure Metrics.
 In this section we will create a simple chart, detector and alert.

-If you previously done the Splunk IMT Part of the Workshop, you will find this section very familiar.
-If you have not done the Splunk IMT workshop before, it is recommended that you run though the [Dashboards](../dashboards/intro.md) and [Detectors](../detectors/intro.md) modules after completing the RUM workshop to get a better understanding of the capabilities.
+If you previously done the Splunk IM Part of the Workshop, you will find this section very familiar.
+If you have not done the Splunk IM workshop before, it is recommended that you run though the [Dashboards](../dashboards/intro.md) and [Detectors](../detectors/intro.md) modules after completing the RUM workshop to get a better understanding of the capabilities.

 ## 2. Create an alert on one of the RUM Metrics